 The Cuba-Rushford Central School District came into existence when the Rushford district was annexed by the Cuba district in July 1991.
 As a result of the annexation, Cuba-Rushford has benefited from significant additional state operating aid that has enhanced the educational program and supplemental capital construction aid that has funded much needed capital improvements.
 Since 1991, school leaders and staff have established a tradition of preparing K-12 students for adult life roles.
 This tradition has woven a strong community fabric for which the school district has served as a primary contributor.
-Cuba-Rushford has two elementary schools each in their community with a combined Middle and High School in Cuba, New York.
-The district is committed to enhancing our student's learning environment by keeping classroom sizes close to eighteen students per class.
-Our district employs two hundred twenty two staff in every capacity to support each student within the goals established by the Strategic Plan.
-Our current enrollment is 984 students.
+Cuba-Rushford has a elementary school and a combined Middle and High School in Cuba, New York.
+The district is committed to enhancing our student's learning environment by keeping classroom sizes less than twenty four students per class.
+Our district employs one hundred and seventy five staff in every capacity to support each student within the goals established by the Strategic Plan.
+Our current enrollment is eight hundred and seventy five students.